ProjectPythia/sklearn-argo-cookbook/_sources/README.md

 ## Structure

 (State one or more sections that will comprise the notebook.
 E.g., _This cookbook is broken up into two main sections - "Foundations" and "Example Workflows."_ Then, describe each section below.)

+This cookbook is broken up into __ sections:

+1. Accessing BGC-Argo data with Argopy
+2. Applying scikit-learn to prepare data for machine learning
+3. Using sckikit-learn to develop regression models (e.g. RFR, XGBoost)

 ### Section 1 ( Replace with the title of this section, e.g. "Foundations" )